-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves the Claims Audit Report as of September 30, 2018 as submitted by Cerini & Associates, LLP."
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Coggin, seconded by Mr. Matlat, and approved unanimously (6-0) to approve the Claims Audit Report as of September 30, 2018 as submitted by Cerini & Associates, LLP."